notesbytom/notesbytom/windows/registerdns_failures.md

 In our environment the cause of this issue was a pending computer-name change or domain join which normally would just require a system reboot to resolve.

 Unfortunately, in our environment a team-member had created a desired-state-configuration to automate domain-join to our old-domain which was triggered by a scheduled task during every startup or user logon.
+The legacy-doman join was failing, but the system was still acting as if a name-change or domain-join was in-process and pending-reboot.

 In order to resolve the issue we were able to disable or unregister the scheduled task and remove the DSC (no longer needed).